Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/AdditionalOutlet.md

 This API is used to submit the application details for additional trading location for an existing merchant.

 ## How it works
-1. Payment Facilitators needs to use this API toI to board their sub-merchants under Payment Facilitator master MID created on Fiserv Platform.
+1. Payment Facilitators needs to use this API to board their sub-merchants under Payment Facilitator master MID created on Fiserv Platform.
 2. Merchant has to trigger this API post Create URN API.
 Below APIs can be optionally used to contribute to the data to be submitted as part of New Partner Application Submit API.
     - Get Packages